apache/pulsar/docs/ClusterSetup.md

 `http://pulsar.us-west.example.com:8080/` it must be redirected (through DNS, IP or HTTP redirect) to an active broker, without preference.

-The included discovery service works with HTTP redirect and it maintains the list of active brokers from ZooKeeper.
+The included discovery service maintains the list of active brokers from ZooKeeper and it supports lookup redirection with HTTP and also with [binary protocol](https://github.com/yahoo/pulsar/blob/master/docs/BinaryProtocol.md#service-discovery).

 Add the ZK servers in `conf/discovery.conf`:
 ```shell